 “I think I’ve been here before”, you utter with a weird, other-worldly expression on your face.

 The thing is, our memory for the arrangement of objects is not so good as that of the objects themselves.
 If, for example, you notice a new plant in your dad’s garden that he calls his favourite, you may immediately recognize it when you see it next.

 But you may not have a good memory of how your dad arranges that plant in his garden.
 For instance, you’re unlikely to remember where he sows it and next to what other plants.

 If you visit a friend who grows a different plant but arranges it in the same fashion as your dad arranges his plant, you might experience deja vu.

 Ever had that experience where you look at a word that you’ve looked at a thousand times before, but suddenly it seems like you’re looking at it for the first time?

-Well, this feeling that a familiar thing is new or strange is Jamais vu and it’s the opposite of deja vu.
-In Jamais vu you know what you’re seeing is familiar, but somehow it seems unfamiliar.
+Well, this feeling that a familiar thing is new or strange is called jamais vu and it’s the opposite of deja vu.
+In jamais vu, you know what you’re seeing is familiar, but somehow it seems unfamiliar.